Skip to main content

 Faculty Recruitment

 A common approach to recruiting faculty is for search committees to post their advertisement and wait for candidates to apply.
-However, a new faculty hire is one of the most critical investments we make in our department and university’s future, and this approach often does not lead to a robust and inclusive pool of candidates.
+However, a new faculty hire is one of the most critical investments we make in our department and university’s future, and this approach often does not lead to a robust pool of candidates.
 To ensure a representative pool of talented candidates, search committees must proactively recruit the best candidates to apply for the position.

 Faculty Recruitment & Hiring Workshop